fkula5/iot-monitor-backend/README.md

 ### Database Strategy

 - Each service has its own database for data isolation
+- TimescaleDB hypertables are used for efficient time-series data storage
+- Automatic data partitioning by time for optimal query performance
 - Ent ORM provides type-safe database operations
 - Schema migrations are handled automatically by Ent